credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

 When editing is completed the quotation can be confirmed which will make the edited SO the active SO with the following workflow:

-1) Is the origional SO still in progress and can be edited?
+1) Is the original SO still in progress and can be edited?
 If not show error

 2) Are all SO lines present for available and done stock moves?
 If not show error

 3) Create all new stock moves, pickings and procurements for the edited order

-4) Move all available and done stock moves, pickings and procurements from the origional SO to the edited SO
+4) Move all available and done stock moves, pickings and procurements from the original SO to the edited SO

 5) Remove any duplicated stock moves, pickings and procurements which are replaced by the moved objects in the previous step

-6) Cancel all remaining stock moves, picking and procurements from the origional SO
+6) Cancel all remaining stock moves, picking and procurements from the original SO

-7) If the origional SO invoiced
+7) If the original SO invoiced

-   a) Unreconcile all payments for the origional SO invoice
+   a) Unreconcile all payments for the original SO invoice

-   b) Create a credit note for the origional SO invoice
+   b) Create a credit note for the original SO invoice

-   c) Reconcile the origional SO invoice and credit note
+   c) Reconcile the original SO invoice and credit note

    d) Create a new invoice for the edited SO

    e) Reconcile all payments to the new invoice, which may result in an outstanding balance or an overpaid amount depending on the nature of the edit.

-8) Cancel the origional SO
+8) Cancel the original SO

 3 Technical Guide